costdev/wordpress-beta-tester/readme.txt

 Requires at least: 3.1
 Requires PHP: 5.6
 Tested up to: 5.6
-Stable Tag: 2.2.13
+Stable Tag: 3.0.0

 Allows you to easily upgrade for testing the next versions of WordPress.

 ## Description
-This plugin provides an easy way to get involved with Beta testing WordPress.
+This plugin provides an easy way to get involved with beta testing WordPress.

-Once installed it will enable you to upgrade your website to the latest Beta or Release candidate at the click of a button using the built in upgrader.
+Once installed it will enable you to upgrade your website to the latest Nightly, Beta, or Release Candidate at the click of a button using the built in upgrader.

 By default once enabled it switches your website onto the point release update channel.